Your Mind is Literally Uniquely You

 No amount of science will ever fully explain your mind.

-That’s because your mind is as unique as your fingerprints—and shaped entirely by your lived experiences.
+Because your mind is as unique as your fingerprints—shaped entirely by your lived experiences, perceptions, and everything you’ve been through.

 Even conjoined twins—who share a body—see the world differently.